elsampsa/home-ethereum/README.md

 Some problems I encountered.

 - As described in [this ticket](https://github.com/ethereum/go-ethereum/issues/21825).
 Fix: updated geth to 1.9.24, cleared ``.ethereum/geth/ethash/`` and restarted.
+- Geth went completely crashy, see [here](https://github.com/ethereum/go-ethereum/issues/22440).
+Maybe due to dirty shutdowns.
+Recovered  the blockchain from the external HDD and updated to geth 1.10, which solved the issue.
+- As per today, 6.3.2020, geth is running so hot sometimes, that the whole laptop freezes for a few seconds.
+This is also manifested by the high peaks in CPU usage - several CPUs go 100%.

 ## Copyright